jrouquie/models/research/object_detection/g3doc/running_pets.md

 Users can monitor and stop training and evaluation jobs on the [ML Engine Dashboard](https://console.cloud.google.com/mlengine/jobs).

-## Monitoring Progress with Tensorboard
+## Monitor Progress with Tensorboard

 You can monitor progress of the training and eval jobs by running Tensorboard on your local machine: